BC-STV: Summary of system mechanics

-The most important feature of the system is that, although each voter has only one vote, their single vote may be apportioned and used to elect multiple candidates based on the voter's ranked preferences (if any).
+The most important feature of the system is that, although each voter has only one vote, if the first choice is un-electable, the vote may be transferred to someone also preferred by the voter who is electable.
+If the first choice is elected, part of the vote will be transferred to help elect someone else as well, as under the weighted inclusive Gregory method.
+Thus, a voter's single vote may be apportioned and used to elect multiple candidates based on the voter's ranked preferences (if any).
 To this end, the voter is invited to rank-order candidates, although they are not required to do so.
 The candidates will be grouped by political party in separate columns on the ballot paper, as is the practice in the Australian state of Tasmania.
-However, voters would be allowed to express preferences for candidates of different parties if they chose to do so.
+However, voters would be allowed to express the ranked preferences for candidates of different parties if they chose to do so.

 A quota for the district is determined based on the number of valid ballots cast and the number of seats available in the district.
 All the votes are counted and sorted by the voters' first preferences.
 Those candidates with enough first-preference votes to meet or exceed the quota are elected.
-A multiple-step vote counting and transfer process is then used to determine the winners of the remaining seats in the district by taking voters' secondary preferences into account.
+If not all the seats are filled in the first count, a multiple-step vote-counting and transfer process is then used to determine the winners of the remaining seats in the district by taking into account secondary preferences on succeeding groups of votes cast.